-A story of the complicated world of hunting with both a flusher and pointer.
+Learning about the sometimes complicated world of hunting with both a flusher and pointer at the same time

 I can see the muscles straining throughout his corded torso, threatening to deceive his training and ruin all that he has worked for.
 The devil on his shoulder encourages him to explode forward, ignoring the bond he has with this human playing God and let loose the instinctual demon within.